 3) If you are unwell with Covid Symptoms please contact 111.
-If you have suspected or known Covid 19 the 111 service have a Clinical Covid Assessment team who can advise or alternatively the practice can book you into a ‘hub’ which is located in Chelmsford and is designed to call and see patients face to face.
+If you have suspected or known Covid 19 we can provide advice or book you into a ‘hub’ which is located in Chelmsford and is designed to call and see patients face to face.

 5) We are encouraging patients to continue to contact us for advice – WE ARE STILL OPEN and WORKING SAFELY.
 Investigations are being accepted and performed at the hospital when appropriate and referrals can still be made though both have obvious delays.

 6) We are performing our usual phlebotomy clinics.